griffincharlessgk/vps-manager/README.md

 For support, please:
 1. Check the [Troubleshooting](#-troubleshooting) section
 2. Review the logs in `logs/` directory
+3. Check Celery monitoring at http://localhost:5555
-3. Open an issue on GitHub
+4. Open an issue on GitHub
-4. Contact the development team
+5. Contact the development team

 ## 🎯 Roadmap